rainn22/hw2/README.md

 ## How to run

-You can run the app locally in two simple ways:
+You can run the app locally:

 ### Open the app directly